OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_details.rst

 Toolbar
 -------

-The tool bar above the N2 diagram provides many useful capabilities.
+The tool bar to the left of the N2 diagram provides many useful capabilities.

 Zoomed Element
 **************